fnproject/fn/CONTRIBUTING.md

 make run
 ```

 to build and run the `functions` binary.
-It will start Functions using an embedded `Bolt` database running on port `8080`.
+It will start Functions using an embedded `sqlite3` database running on port `8080`.

 ### Test